eogbadu/AI_Wordle_Bot/wordle pixiegami/python-wordle-main/README.md

 ## wordle_words.txt
 This is a file of the words used in this script

 # Citations
-This work was significanly informed by code from this youtube site and corresponding github repository.
+This work was significantly informed by code from this YouTube site and corresponding GitHub repository.

 Created on Sat Nov 5 13:25:36 2022
-@author: johnny
+@Author: johnny
-This code was heavily influenced by a design published in youtube under this url: https://www.youtube.com/watch?v=SyWeex-S6d0
+This code was heavily influenced by a design published in YouTube under this url: https://www.youtube.com/watch?v=SyWeex-S6d0

-Youtube citation:
+YouTube citation:
 pixegami.
 (2022b, February 6).
 Build Wordle in Python • Word Game Python Project for Beginners.
 YouTube. https://www.youtube.com/watch?v=SyWeex-S6d0

-github citation:
+GitHub citation:
 PIXEGAMI. (n.d.).
 GitHub - pixegami/python-wordle:
 An implementation of Wordle in Python than can be played via the terminal.
 GitHub. https://github.com/pixegami/python-wordle